Tank Chair: Chapters not yet in tankōbon format

+Anime

+An anime television series adaptation was announced on March 18, 2026.
+The series will be produced by Polygon Pictures and directed by Tadahiro Yoshihira and Hiroaki Ando, with Yoshihira handling series composition, Yūki Moriyama designing the characters, and Masaru Yokoyama composing the music.
+It is set to premiere on October 4, 2026, on Tokyo MX, BS11, CBC, and MBS.
+The opening theme song is "Dalala", performed by SiM, and the ending theme song is "Sync", performed by Daoko.

 Reception

 The series was nominated for the ninth Next Manga Awards in the digital category in 2023.
 The series was also nominated for the 48th Kodansha Manga Award in the shōnen category in 2024.